 Data and analysis

 We have a watchful eye on cycle data.
 For example, we want to see a good monitoring regime (locations and cycling levels) in Newcastle and to illustrate data coverage and gaps.
-We have created these maps
+We have created these maps:

-Bikes on Metro
+Bikes on the Metro

 Working with the media